 Give them a buzz and leave them a message if you can’t get through.

 You should also try ringing their emergency contact – just in case something unforeseen has happened.

 The number of times you attempt contact depends on the job they do, how it’s affecting your business, and whether it’s normal for this person.
 Remember to use a bit of common sense, and always be fair and reasonable.

-If you’re still not getting any joy, send a letter by post – and perhaps by email too – if you have their personal email address details.
-Some employers choose to send the letter by recorded delivery to stand a better chance of it being seen.
+If you’re still not getting any joy, it's time to send the first formal email if you have their personal email address details.
+Some employers choose to send the letter by recorded delivery too, to stand a better chance of it being seen.